-Heartlinks Hospice & Palliative Care (formerly known as Lower Valley Hospice) was founded in 1978 with the assistance of Elizabeth Kubler-Ross, MD – a true pioneer in the humane treatment of the terminally ill.
+Heartlinks Hospice & Palliative Care (formerly known as Lower Valley Hospice) was founded in 1978, inspired by the work of Elizabeth Kubler-Ross, MD – a true pioneer in the humane treatment of the terminally ill.
 Heartlinks provides a wide spectrum of compassionate services to help families cope with illness while remaining in their own home, wherever that may be.

 Heartlinks Hospice & Palliative Care is licensed to serve Benton County and Yakima County.
 Our staff and volunteers live and work in the Tri-Cities, Yakima, and throughout the Lower Yakima Valley.
 Heartlinks provides compassionate and comprehensive medical and emotional care for children and adults who are facing life-threatening illnesses.